arran-standish/cdr-training-reference/instructions/day2-part-1.md

     }
   }
 ```
+5. Add ports 5001 and 5000 to the reverse-proxy dev file.

 ## 3 - Add reverse-proxy as a dependency to openhim
 Under the `package-metadata.json` file add the name of the nginx package we defined `reverse-proxy` for this training reference.